 This popular Sydney spot hold the dubious honour of being Sydney’s – and probably Australia’s – most Instagrammed spot.
 This harbourside location is where you can get those iconic picture postcard viewpoints of the Harbour bridge and Sydney Opera House, but it is also a location in and of itself with cafe’s, restaurants, buskers, artists and musicians all spread out across a picturesque and pleasant area to hang out.
 You can’t beat hanging out with a coffee, enjoying the views of the Opera House and listening to the buskers playing a Didgeridoo.
 You can’t get much more Australian than that!

-1. Wander round the Sydney Opera House.
+Wander Around The Sydney Opera House.

 One of the most famous performance halls in the world and one of Australia’s most iconic buildings, the Sydney Opera House is also free to explore!
 Located at the end of Circular Quay the iconic building is easy to walk around and enjoy, and there are a range of tours you can join if you are interested in seeing what it looks like from the inside.